amchavan/angular-training/README.md

 ```
 **NOTE** Observers should be subscribed to the subject **before** the
 subject is subscribed to the original observable.
 In the opposite case
-the subject may consume some of all of the observable's values before
+the subject may consume some or all of the observable's values before
 the observers have a chance to see them.

 Subclasses of Subject, like _BehaviorSubject_ and _ReplaySubject_